 What to Bring on the Hadrian’s Wall Walk

 Since the Hadrian’s Wall path goes through some pretty remote areas, often there’s only one pub a day along the way – and if that pub is closed, you have no food options for lunch.
 There are no shops most of the time either.
 I recommend bringing along some energy bars in case of a hunger emergency, because all that walking will definitely make you ravenous without lunch.

-I also took this excellent Hadrian’s Wall walk map and guidebook with me and was glad I did, because there’s often not a lot of cell service to use Google Maps.
+I also took this excellent guidebook and trail map of Hadrian’s Wall with me and was glad I did, because there’s often not a lot of cell service to use Google Maps.
 The trail is well-marked but having your own map is a good idea.
 Otherwise I really didn’t bring anything special except for cash since a lot of pubs don’t take cards there.

 The Hadrian’s Wall Path